Source: http://bit.ly/2DnZ5p5 Photographer: Ken Mayer CC License: http://bit.ly/2xQPH8p

 American Crocodile Facts

-- Perhaps most notably, the American Crocodile represents a particular species of crocodilian found in the Neotropics.
-It also goes by the somewhat cumbersome scientific name of the Crocodylus acutus.
+- Perhaps most notably, the American Crocodile serves as the descriptive common name for a particular species of crocodilian found in the Neotropics.
+The amazing reptile also goes by the somewhat cumbersome scientific name of the Crocodylus acutus.

-- In addition, the remarkable creature also holds yet annother distinction.
+- The remarkable creature additionally holds yet annother distinction.
 That’s due to the fact that it appears to be the most widespread of the four extant species of crocodile from the Americas.
+That distinguishes it from its many relatives around the world.

-- Within the boundaries of its greatest area of concentration, the distribution of the American Crocodile remains extremely limited.
+- This situation has its unique aspects, however, Within the boundaries of its greatest area of concentration, the distribution of the American Crocodile remains extremely limited.
 This range includes only Puerto Rico and the southern half of Florida.

-- Finally, this rather powerful and highly dangerous if provoked animal currently has an estimated population of 2,000 individuals.
-For the moment, the IUCN lists it as Vulnerable on its Red List of Threatened Species.
+- This animal is extremely powerful and highly dangerous if provoked.
+Currently though, it only has an estimated population of 2,000 individuals.
+For the moment, therefore the IUCN lists it as Vulnerable on its Red List of Threatened Species.

 Related Articles